 The Response Function spreadsheet was built to be used for the whole Response Area.
-Two instruction sheets were prepared by DWR for additional inputs to the Response

-Functions when there is a need to use it for individual or groups of wells.
+Two instruction sheets were prepared by DWR for additional inputs to the Response Functions when there is a need to use it for individual or groups of wells.
 The instruction sheet, "How to Use the Application Workbook for a Subset (individual/group) of Wells" (9/23/2015), describes how to adjust the spreadsheet inputs to stream reaches that have been modeled with point source returns to streams.
 The instruction sheet, "How to Adjust the Application Workbook for use with a Subset of Wells" (10/15/2015), describes how to use the "Ratio Method" for Response Areas where it is necessary to apply this method.

-The first step in using the current 6P98 Response Function is to input data for the whole Response Area, i.e., historical groundwater withdrawals for sprinkler irrigation, flood irrigation, "Other" pumping with corresponding "Other" consumptive use ratios for the years 2011 through 2022 and predicted values for 2023.
+The first step in using the current 6P98 Response Function is to input data for the whole Response Area, i.e., historical groundwater withdrawals for sprinkler irrigation, flood irrigation, "Other" pumping with corresponding "Other" consumptive use ratios for the years 2011 through 2023 and predicted values for 2024.

-The Subdistrict has elected to use the Response Function spreadsheet for the subset of wells represented by the Subdistrict ARP Wells.
+The Subdistrict ARP Well List currently includes nearly 100% of the wells that are operating in the Response.
 The San Luis Creek Response Area requires adjustments for both point source return flows and the stream ratios, as listed below.

-- San Luis Creek Response Area Reach 2 (Crestone Creek) from the Town of Crestone and the Baca Water & Sanitation District. - San Luis: Reach 1 Calculations Ratio, and Reach 2 Calculations Ratio,
+San Luis Creek Response Area - Reach 2 (Crestone Creek) from the Town of Crestone and the Baca Water & Sanitation District.

+• San Luis: Reach 1 Calculations Ratio, and Reach 2 Calculations Ratio,